filipelbc/dit/README.md

   Clarifications:

-  "-:"
-    Arguments preceeded by "-:" are necessary.
-If omited, then: a) if the
-    $VISUAL or $EDITOR environment variable is set, a text file will be open for editing the argument; b) otherwise, a simple prompt will be used.
+  When mandatory arguments are not provided, you will be prompted to provide them.
+This will either be done by opening a  text editor or with a simple CLI prompt.
+The editor will be used if either the $VISUAL or $EDITOR environment variable is set.

   <name>: [["group-name"/]"subgroup-name"/]"task-name" | CURRENT | PREVIOUS